PGY1 Pharmacy

 • Pediatric

-A maximum of four elective rotations may be chosen; this includes completing any second selective-required rotations that count as an elective experience.
+A maximum of four elective rotations may be chosen.
+This includes completing any second selective-required rotations that count as electives.

 • Adult Inpatient Psychiatry